nickbrandt/GitLab/doc/integration/saml.md

 ## Passwords for users created via SAML

-The [How we generate passwords for users created via integrated authentication methods](../security/passwords_for_integrated_authentication_methods.md) guide provides an overview of how GitLab generates and sets passwords for users created via SAML.
+The [Generated passwords for users created through integrated authentication](../security/passwords_for_integrated_authentication_methods.md) guide provides an overview of how GitLab generates and sets passwords for users created via SAML.

 ## Troubleshooting